poiioq/web-project/README.md

 # Techsquared.io

-This is the official repository for Techsquared.io, a popular technical blogging website.
-The project was developed by students of Humber College - Jaykumar Patel, Xiaoxing Bian, and Akshay R.
+This is the official repository for Techsquared.io, a popular technical website.

 ## Overview